-As can be seen from the figure, in the absence of a bottleneck on transmission, there is no cultural evolution and compositional languages do not emerge.
-In contrast, in the bottleneck condition highly compositional systems emerge with high frequency - cultural evolution leads to the emergence of compositional language from initially holistic systems.
-This confirms, using a rather different model of a language learner, previously established results [2, 3].
+As can be seen from the figure, when there is no bottleneck on transmission there is no cultural evolution and compositional languages do not emerge.
+In contrast, when there is a bottleneck on transmission highly compositional systems emerge with high frequency - cultural evolution leads to the emergence of compositional language from initially holistic systems.
+This confirms, using a rather different model of a language learner, previously established results (Brighton 2002; Kirby 2002).

 In the absence of a transmission bottleneck, the initial, random assignment of signals to meanings can simply be memorised.
 Consequently, there is no pressure for compositionality and the holistic mapping embodied in the initial system persists.
 However, holistic systems cannot survive in the presence of a bottleneck.
 The meaning-signal pairs of a holistic language have to be observed to be reproduced.
-If a learner only observes a subset of the holistic language of the previous generation then certain meaningsignal pairs will not be preserved - the learner, when called upon to produce, will produce some other signal for that meaning, resulting in a change in the language.
+If a learner only observes a subset of the holistic language of the previous generation then certain meaning-signal pairs will not be preserved - the learner, when called upon to produce, will produce some other signal for that meaning, resulting in a change in the language.
 In contrast, compositional languages are generalisable, due to their structure, and remain relatively stable even when the learner observes a subset of the language of the previous generation.
 Over time, language adapts to this pressure to be generalisable.
 Eventually, the language becomes highly compositional, highly generalisable and consequently highly stable.